PROTOCOLS CURRENTLY IN PLACE (Last updated 12/22/2020)

 - Domestic Violence Support Groups have been cancelled until further notice.

-- Positive Solutions groups (CAP and MAAP) are currently meeting.
+- Positive Solutions groups (CAP and MAAP) are currently meeting online.

 Please monitor this page for future updates.
 We will provide new information on an ongoing basis as quickly as possible.